 RA patients

-The safety of subcutaneous tocilizumab in RA includes a double-blind, controlled, multi-centre study, SC-I. SC-I was a non-inferiority study that compared the efficacy and safety of 162 mg administered every week versus 8 mg/kg intravenous in 1 262 patients with RA.
+The safety of subcutaneous tocilizumab in RA includes a double-blind, controlled, multi-centre trial, SC-I. SC-I was a non-inferiority trial that compared the efficacy and safety of 162 mg administered every week versus 8 mg/kg intravenous in 1 262 patients with RA.
 All patients received background non-biologic DMARD(s).
 The safety and immunogenicity observed for tocilizumab administered subcutaneous was consistent with the known safety profile of intravenous tocilizumab and no new or unexpected adverse reactions were observed (see Table 1).
 A higher frequency of injection site reactions was observed in the subcutaneous arms compared with placebo subcutaneous injections in the intravenous arms.

 Injection site reactions